codeactual/sinon-doublist-fs/README.md

 > Set `fs.readdir*` results.

-* To make the stub describe a directory, pass an array of path strings.
+* To fake a directory, pass an array of path strings.
+* To fake a tree, pass an array of `stubFile()` chains without final `make()` calls.
-* To make the stub describe a file again, pass `false`.
+* To fake a file again, pass `false`.
 (Only necessary to overwrite a past array value.)

+Omit trailing slashes from path strings.

 ### .make() [#stubFile chain]